Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 - [Data](https://en.wikipedia.org/wiki/Data)
 	- refers to raw, unprocessed facts, figures, measurements, or observations that are typically in the form of numbers, text, images, or other formats.
 		- In information technology refers to 1 bit, which can have two states either 0 or 1, 1 byte = 8 bit, and from there it is 1024 KiB, MiB, GiB TiB, PiB etc.

 ---
 ### The development of informatics
-1. The Origins of Counting and Number Systems:
+1.  **The Origins of Counting and Number Systems:**
     - Ancient Babylonian development of the base-60 numeral system (late 4000 BCE)
-2. The Abacus and Medieval Calculation:
+2.  **The Abacus and Medieval Calculation:**
     - The use of the abacus as a medieval calculation tool (prior to the Middle Ages)
-3. Logarithms and the Slide Rule:
+3.  **Logarithms and the Slide Rule:**
     - John Napier's publication on logarithms and the invention of the slide rule (17th century)
-4. Mechanical Calculators:
+4.  **Mechanical Calculators:**
     - Blaise Pascal's mechanical calculator (1642)
     - Leibniz's further development of Pascal's calculator (1700s)
-5.  automatic weaving machine, using punch cards:
+5.  **automatic weaving machine, using punch cards:**
     - Joseph Marie Jacquard's invention of the automated punch card system for weaving (1805)
-6. Charles Babbage and the Concept of Stored Instructions:
-    - Charles Babbage's recognition of the need for storing intermediate results in computation (1800s)
-7. Boole and Boolean Algebra:
+7.  **Boole and Boolean Algebra:**
     - George Boole's creation of Boolean algebra (mid-19th century)
-8. Hollerith's Punch Card Processing:
+8.  **Hollerith's Punch Card Processing:**
     - Herman Hollerith's use of punch cards for data processing, particularly for the U.S. census (1890)
-9. Wiener's Vision for Modern Computers:
-    - Norbert Wiener's desires for modern computers, including electronic switches, binary arithmetic, and automatic operation
-10. Turing's Universal Computing Machine:
+10.  **Turing's Universal Computing Machine concept:**
     - Alan Turing's concept of the programmable Turing machine (1930)
     - Development of the first electronic computer, ENIAC (1943-46)
     - if a computer can do basic operations it can eventually do any kind of calculation given enough time
-1. John Von Neumann and the EDVAC:
+11.  **John Von Neumann and the EDVAC:**
     - The construction of the electronic computer EDVAC based on John von Neumann's principles (1946)
 - **The history of the internet**
 	- The development of the internet was driven by wars and military needs.
 During the Cold War, the United States Department of Defence (Pentagon) wanted to create a network system that could withstand a nuclear attack.
 	- The task was assigned to the Advanced Research Projects Agency (ARPA).
 ARPA emphasized two principles for network security: decentralization and packet switching.
 The network had no central point, and each node was connected to multiple other nodes.
 Messages were divided into packets and could travel independently along different routes.
 	- By the end of 1969, an experimental network was established among four universities, and more universities joined later.
 This became known as ARPANET.
 	- As ARPANET grew in size, technical challenges became evident.
 In the mid-1970s, the TCP/IP protocol, which is still in use today, was developed to address these challenges.
 	- In 1983, the military portion of ARPANET separated, and by the late 1980s, ARPANET gave way to the internet.
 	- Another significant milestone was reached in 1992 when the World Wide Web, which provides a graphical interface for internet users, was developed.
 - **Today**
 	- In summary, the field of computer science and the internet is one of the fastest-growing industries in the world, with computational power doubling approximately every two years.
 However, there is a limit to how much transistors can be reduced in size, as dictated by the atomic scale (around 0.1 nanometres).
 Estimates suggest that within 10-15 years, this limit will be reached, requiring the development of new technologies, most likely contender today is quantum computing, but there are issues with creating perfect qubits, and retrieving data from qubits

 ---
 #neumann-principle
 - Neumann-principle (1946)